July Martyrs' Day

 July Martyrs' Day (জুলাই শহীদ দিবস) is a Bangladesh commemorative day on 2 July 2025 through an official gazette, to be observed annually on 16 July.
-In the list of national and international observances, the day is categorized as a 'Type B' day.
+In the list of national and international observances, the day is categorized as a "Type B day".
 The day is observed in remembrance of Abu Sayed, the first martyr of the 2024 Bangladesh quota reform movement, along with all the martyrs of July.
-On 5 August 2025 the martyrs of the July Revolution have been declared as 'National Heroes' in July Declaration.
+On 5 August 2025 the martyrs of the July Uprising have been declared as "National Heroes" in the July Declaration.

 Background

-From 1 July to 5 August 2024, during the Student–People Uprising, the then Prime Minister Resignation of Sheikh Hasina was overthrown.
+From 1 July to 5 August 2024, during the July Uprising, the then Prime Minister Resignation of Sheikh Hasina was overthrown.
 In this movement to topple the government, 16 July was a pivotal day because Abu Sayed was shot dead by police on that date, which intensified the protests.